 Creating Fantasy Names for Characters

 Although there are many aspects of your character’s personality that you must create during your character development process, giving your character a mighty name is one of the very first ones you should tackle.
-A good name carries a lot, and, sometimes, everything.
-When it comes to naming characters, the same rules apply, but the first rule should be taken more seriously: make sure that the names of your main characters and even those less important, don’t start with the same letter or are otherwise similar.
+A good name carries a lot and, sometimes, everything.
+When naming characters, the same rules apply, but the first rule should be taken more seriously: make sure that your main characters’ names and even those less important don’t start with the same letter or are otherwise similar.
 That might confuse the reader, especially in a complex world.
 Here are some examples of bad combinations:

 - Rick and Dick